NicolaOrritos/nicolaorritos.github.io/cv_en.md

 _Vodafone Calcio_ is the streaming app for Italy's _Serie A_ tournament; this app also includes a social platform where tweets and facebook posts can be exchanged among people watching the same match.

 #### Now
-At Xorovo I'm lead developer of the web magazines viewer, part of the company's flagship product _Viewer+_.
+At Xorovo I'm web architect and lead developer of the web magazines viewer, part of the company's flagship product _Viewer+_.
 For that project I am also a developer of the desktop versions, one based on _Qt 5_ (both for OSX and for Windows) and the other based on Microsoft _"Modern" UI_ and written in C#.
 I'm also creator and mantainer of some personal projects: part of them are based on NodeJS, part are HTML5 web-apps, part are Cordova/Phonegap apps.
 One of these projects, __"bagarino"__, has been _battle-tested_ on production servers here at Xorovo.